ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

     self._transferFrom(_from, _to, _tokenId, msg.sender)
 ```

 This function lets you transfer to an arbitrary address.
-Note that unless the address is a user, or a contract that
+Unless the address is a user, or a contract that
-knows how to transfer tokens, any token you transfer will be stuck with that address and useless.
+knows how to transfer tokens, any token you transfer will be stuck in that address and useless.

 ```python
 @external